Did you know that in certain parts of Saxony and Thuringia Christmas lasts all year long? Go on our Christmas road trip to find out more!

 Eisenach – Erfurt – Seitenroda/Leuchtenburg – Annaberg-Buchholz – Freiberg – Leipzig – Dresden – Herrnhut

-At Eisenach’s Wartburg Castle, a historical Christmas markets brings medieval crafts and trades back to life: Meet candlemakers and glassblowers, musicians and magicians at his highly atmospheric event, set against the backdrop of UNESCO World Heritage site Wartburg Castle.
-Also on the agenda: lots of food, drink plus various concerts and performances!
+Each year, the UNESCO-listed Wartburg Castle hosts a historical Christmas market bringing medieval crafts and trades back to life: Meet candlemakers and glassblowers, musicians and magicians at his highly atmospheric event, set against the backdrop of UNESCO World Heritage site Wartburg Castle.
 (Market open on first, second and third Advent weekend)

 How about some time for Christmas shopping?
 Erfurt’s lovely historical city centre provides a great blend of high street and independent retail options (tip: the small shops on Merchants’ Bridge!).
 Then it’s on to Leuchtenburg Castle in Seitenroda an hour from Erfurt for another castle market.
 Stalls here sell special porcelain items from Thuringian producers, or stock up on honey made in the castle.
 Then, try the “Skywalk of Wishes”.
 It’s said that if you follow a certain procedure, your wishes will come true.
 Handy for Christmas …